Research Mini Grants

 - CV/Resume of the applicants and advisors

-Our suggested template for Gantt and Budget charts can be found here.
+Template for Gantt and Budget charts can be found here.

 Please send all the documents in a single portfolio named in the following format:

-Applicant First Name_Applicant Last Name__Year of Submission
+Applicant First Name_Applicant Last Name_Year of Submission

-Example: Maria_Gomez_2023
+Example: David_Smith_2026

 Budget conditions

-- Focus Group Expenses (e.g., transcription, facilitation, transportation etc.)
+- Focus group expenses (e.g., transcription, facilitation, transportation, etc.)

-- Meeting Space Rental
+- Meeting space rental

-- Materials and Supplies
+- Materials and supplies

-NOTE: Cash incentives are not permitted under the Mini-Grant Program.
-If your budget includes incentives for program or research participants, gift cards are allowed with a completed “incentive log” documenting either name or initials of each recipient.
+NOTE: Grantees and their advisors will not be compensated for their time or any other contributions to the project.
+Cash incentives are not permitted under the Mini-Grant Program.
+If your budget includes incentives for research participants, gift cards are allowed with a completed “incentive log” documenting either name or initials of each recipient.
 If your budget includes food/refreshments, no more than $400 per grant award will be allowed for this line item.
+Consultation support item in the budget will be assessed on a case-by-case basis.

 IRB Support